pamee/thesis/README.md

 ---------------
 Importance of anti-aliasing has increased with the growing popularity of consumer VR devices.
 "You have to use MSAA" was a sentence repeatedly mentioned in various "How to do VR" presentations.
-But there was no mentioning why nor no comparisons against other anti-aliasing methods.
+But there was no mentioning why nor comparisons against other anti-aliasing methods.
 This inspired me to select this particular topic.

-The aim of the thesis was to explore different anti-aliasing algorithms and comparing them *subjectively* against each other --- which I believe is very underrated in the computer graphics research!
+The aim of the thesis was to explore different anti-aliasing algorithms and comparing them *subjectively* against each other -- which I believe is very underrated in the computer graphics research!

-However, this thesis --- as done in very limited time with very limited resources --- does not give definitive answer why MSAA appears superior and why or when we should definitely use anti-alising, but it is a starting point.
+However, this thesis -- as done in very limited time with very limited resources -- does not give definitive answer why MSAA appears superior and why or when we should definitely use anti-alising, but it is a starting point.